pdudis/UUID2Name/README.md

 - Make sure to keep a backup of the folder fed to this tool, as the original files will be overwritten with the new filenames (you have been warned...)
 - Files with identical Entity names are distinguished by adding incremented numbers at the end of their filenames
 - Does not require the presence of a IUCLID 6 installation
+- This is v0.1 so don't expect miracles